Is Beekeeping Agriculture?

 The USDA provides support for beekeepers in a variety of ways, such as:

-- The USDA Agricultural Research Service has five bee research labs focused on “improving honey bee stock and honey bee management,” including controlling bee diseases and parasites.
-This department of USDA is also exploring Colony Collapse Disorder, which has stressed the honey bee population.
+• The USDA Agricultural Research Service has five bee research labs focused on “improving honey bee stock and honey bee management,” including controlling bee diseases and parasites.
+This USDA is also exploring Colony Collapse Disorder, which has stressed the honey bee population.

-- Also, the USDA is a source of information on bee health, the honey market, techniques, and other things of interest to beekeepers.
+• Also, the USDA provides information on bee health, the honey market, techniques, and other things of interest to beekeepers.

 Bees Are Considered Livestock